ondras12345/dotfiles/README.md

 ```
 .gitignore is set to ignore everything.
 This is to prevent things such as
 `dotfiles add .`.
 It would start adding the whole ~ (home) directory
 recursively.
-To add a file, use `git add --force file`.
+To add a file, use `doftiles add --force file`.

 ## Operating systems
 I use different branches for different operating systems (and devices):